 \subsection{OCCAM Open Clusters}

 We assess the chemical homogeneity of open cluster M67 in Section \ref{sec:M67}.
 For this, we obtain M67 spectra from the APOGEE/Open Cluster Chemical Abundances and Mapping (OCCAM) Data Release 14 sample \citep{donor_2018}.
-We use M67 stars identified as giant members (\texttt{GM}) in OCCAM using the criteria $\log g \lessapprox 3.7$.
-Figure \ref{fig:M67} shows the spectroscopic HR diagram for these members using ASPCAP estimates.
+We use M67 stars identified as giant members (\texttt{GM}) in OCCAM using the criterion $\log g \lessapprox 3.7$.
+Figure \ref{fig:M67} shows the spectroscopic H-R diagram for these members using ASPCAP estimates.